white87332/photo-service/README.md

 # react-photo

-This is a photo prototype, use react, redux, react-router, webpack, babel6
+This is a photo-service, use react, redux, react-router, webpack, babel6

+include

+1. file uplaod
+2. file delete
+3. file download
+4. make image and video thumbnail

 ## Installation